African Violet Chimera

 adequate natural light is not available, plants can be grown exclusively under

-a day, and place the plants so the foliage is about eight to 10 inches below the
+a day, and place the plants so the foliage is about eight inches below the

 WATERING: African

-violets may be watered from the top, the bottom (adding water to a saucer or
+violets can be watered from the top, the bottom (adding water to a saucer or

 tray) or by wicking.
-However, about once a month, the plants should be watered
+Many people believe that once a month the plants should be watered

 of the most common reasons for failure of African violets is over watering.

-of fertilizer or too infrequent fertilizing is one of the reasons for lack of
+lack of fertilizer or too infrequent fertilizing is one of the reasons for lack

-blossoms.
+of blossoms.
 Most growers use a potting mix with little nutrient content.
-This type
+This

-Temperature, humidity and air circulation are important factors.
+HUMIDITY: Air circulation and humidity are important factors.
 African violets

 thrive in the same atmosphere in which people are comfortable.
 Not too hot; not